Xander10alpha/AICs-Xander10alpha/README.md

 ## AIs

-Drachenlord AI: http://share.cherrytree.at/showfile-33205/rainer_w_mod.rar (its change the Caliph -> Drachenlord, castle 3 have no Trade Post dont use it!)
+Mett Entertainment 2.0 (Drachenlord AI): http://share.cherrytree.at/showfile-33205/rainer_w_mod.rar (its change the Caliph -> Drachenlord, castle 3 have no Trade Post dont use it!)

 until now!